fenago/kafka-advanced/lab_guides/md/Lab_10.md

 ### Lab 10: Kafka Cluster Deployment

-The work for this lab is done in `~/kafka-advanced/labs/Lab10`.

 In this lab, we are going to run many Kafka Nodes on our development machine so that you will need at least 16 GB of RAM for local dev machine.
 You can run just two servers if